 copyright and other legal documents, casting, scheduling, location scouting, shooting, editing, marketing, and distribution.
 Gain skills to facilitate their own future projects, while developing increased understanding of film as a collaborative medium.
 Prerequisite: Film and Media Production or Instructor consent

 TPS 0155 Directing I. Introduction to all aspects of translating a play from script to stage.
 Play analysis and interpretation, director's concept, visual composition, improvisational metaphors, and the history and theories of directing.
-Lectures/demonstrations, writing assignments, exercises, and scenes.
-Recommendations: DR 1 or 4, or permission of instructor.
+Prerequisite: TPS 0001 or TPS 0002 or TPS 0012, or consent.

 TPS 0156 Directing II.
 The techniques and art of play direction, with emphasis on methods of actor coaching and rehearsal procedures.
 Rehearsal and presentation of several scenes of varying dramatic styles in association with some reading and writing assignments about specific problems in directing.
 Final project is the public performance of a one-act play.
 Recommendations: TPS 10 or 12, and 155.

 TPS 0161 Advanced Scene Painting.
-An expansion upon techniques explored in Scene Painting, DR 29, with an emphasis on interpretation along with technique.
+An expansion upon techniques explored in TPS 0061 Scene Painting, with an emphasis on interpretation along with technique.
 Painted drapery and foliage along with faux finishes such as peeling /cracking paint and plaster surfaces.
 Final project that is similar to the USA Scenic Artists' Union exam.
-Recommendations: TPS 61.
+Recommendations: TPS 0061 or consent.

 TPS 0162 Stage Engineering.
 Introduction to standard theatrical techniques for the construction of scenery.
 Analysis of materials, fasteners, assembly practices, shop flow, and the development production drafting.
 Emphasis on interpretation of the scene designer's draftings and how to achieve a variety of stage looks and support of the design through the appropriate choice of materials and construction techniques.